Quick Start Guide

 A wander behavior that just goes to a fixed position is hardly motivating.
 We will improve it selecting a random position.

-• Open again the editor and edit the Wander behavior.
+- Open again the editor and edit the

-• Create a new blackboard parameter for the first one and call it wanderArea.
+areainput parameter, and therandomPositionoutput parameter. - Create a new blackboard parameter for the first one and call it

 The key point here is that the actions GetRandomInArea and MoveToPosition are now connected through the wanderTarget blackboard parameter.

-• Close the editor and select, if needed, the Enemy game object.
+- Close the editor and select, if needed, the

-• Note the behavior executor component.
-Now it has two parameters, the old wanderTarget and the new one wanderArea.
+Enemygame object. - Note the behavior executor component.
+Now it has two parameters, the old

-• wanderTarget is actually an internal value that should not be manipulated from the outside.
-It is something like temporal information that the behavior needs, but that is unimportant when using the behavior in a game object.
+wanderTargetis actually an internal value that should not be manipulated from the outside.
+It is something like temporal information that the behavior needs, but that is unimportant when using the behavior in a game object.- Open again

 In this moment we have two actions in our behavior but what of them will be executed earlier?
 Obviously, we want the GetRandomInArea to be executed before MoveToPosition, but if you observe both actions, you will notice the R in the upper-right corner of one of the nodes.